 Abundant Nature at Vancouver BC Canada

-My friends in Vancouver BC asked me where else can you live in a city and a rainforest simultaneously.
+My friends there asked me where else can you live in a city and a rainforest simultaneously.
 I did not have a ready answer to that.
-Step out of downtown Vancouver and you are in the middle of the rainforest.
-One good place to see the flora of Vancouver BC is to visit the Capilano Suspension Bridge or some hiking trails around it.
+Step out of downtown and you are in the middle of the rainforest.
+One good place to see the flora of the region is to visit the Capilano Suspension Bridge or some hiking trails around it.

 The Maple tree – the iconic symbol of Canada is all over to see.
-Even in the urbanest parts of Vancouver BC, you will see a row of trees.
+Even in the urbanest parts, you will see a row of trees.
 If you go during the fall, as I did, you will see the hues of yellow, red and bright pink lining the city.

-As a first-time visitor to Vancouver BC, you are likely to be confused between Vancouver, North Vancouver and Vancouver Island.
+As a first-time visitor, you are likely to be confused with these names.
 Check out Google Maps and you will know they are three different entities.
 Vancouver BC is the metropolitan city.
 North Vancouver is another city on the other side of the Lions Gate bridge.
 Vancouver Island is a large island where the capital of British Columbia – Victoria is located.

-Ok, now let us wear the traveler hat and check out some cool places to see in Vancouver BC Canada:
+Ok, now let us wear the traveler hat and check out some cool places to see:

-The Flyover Canada is one of the latest attractions of downtown Vancouver BC.
+Flyover Canada is one of the latest attractions in the city.
 It is a virtual reality show that takes you over the Canadian landscape as if you are flying low all over the country.

 It is definitely an experience worth having.
 Not only it takes you through the diverse landscapes of the country with breath-taking visuals but it also makes you feel a part of that.
 When it felt we are about to hit a rock, all of us raised our feet, when it passes close to a field, we feel a jerk and when it rains, light mist falls over you.

-Now, I highly recommend Flyover Canada experience as one of the must-see attractions in Vancouver BC.
+Now, I highly recommend Flyover Canada experience as one of the must-see attractions here.
 It is conveniently located at Canada Place.
 For the prices and timings check out their website.

 Vancouver Art Gallery

-Vancouver Art Gallery was one of the first things I explored in downtown Vancouver BC.
+The Art Gallery was one of the first things I explored in the city.
 It has an imposing colonial building that once used to be the main court building.
 The flight of stairs does give it an air of importance.

-Visiting Vancouver Art gallery was my introduction to the modern and contemporary art of British Columbia.
-Check out this gallery of images from the Vancouver Art Gallery.
+Visiting the Art gallery was my introduction to the modern and contemporary art of British Columbia.
+Check out this gallery of images from the Art Gallery.

 You must see the Emily Carr collection – the most celebrated artist of British Columbia.

-The Gas town is one of the oldest areas of downtown Vancouver BC.
+Gas Town is one of the oldest areas of the city.
 It is famous for a steam clock located right on the main road.
 Every hour you can hear it perform and at any time of the day you can see the steam coming out of it.

 It is a happening place even today with bustling boutique showrooms and eateries.
 There is a youthful buzz around the town in a vintage setting.
 This is a good place to go shopping or to try some fusion food.

-Yaletown is actually the erstwhile rail town of Vancouver.
+Yaletown is actually the erstwhile rail town.
 This is where the Canada Pacific Railway ended.
 The area was once full of railyards and warehouses.
 Many factories came up in the vicinity.
 An Expo in 1986 brought a new lease of life to this area when it underwent redevelopment.
 There are some streets like Hamilton street and mainland street where you can still see the old buildings.
-Most of the rest of the area in this part of downtown Vancouver BC is a recent development.
+Most of the rest of the area in this part of downtown is a recent development.

 Like Gas Town, Yaletown is also full of happening restaurants and bars interspersed with designer boutiques.
 Is that not a perfect combination for a tourist location – have a lot of options to eat, meet and shop.

-Vancouver Lookout was on the list to get the bird’s eye view of the city.
+It was on my list to get the bird’s eye view of the city.
 Ever since I went on top of Empire State building in New York and saw the massive high-rise buildings look like lego blocks, the tall viewing spaces have fascinated me.
 I enjoyed it in Thailand from the 84th floor of Baiyoke Sky Hotel.
 I think most cities in the western world have a vantage point viewpoint in the city.
-At Vancouver, it is called Vancouver Lookout.

-360 degrees view of the City of Vancouver
+Video – 360 degrees view of the City

-You get a 360 degrees view of the City of Vancouver.
+You get a 360 degrees view of the City.
 Canada place with its giant sails looks beautiful.
 Gas Town with railway lines running parallel to it takes you back in time.
 The Stadium catches your eye in the evenings with its magnificent lighting.
-You can see the streets of downtown Vancouver BC running in a grid manner.
+You can see the streets of downtown running in a grid manner.
 If you go with a local friend they would be able to point out anything in the city from here.

 You get to read some trivia about the city like the famous people who were born here or the important events that took place here.

-I recommend you visit the Vancouver lookout twice – once during the day & once at night.
-The good news is that your Vancouver Lookout tickets allow you any no of entries within a day.
+I recommend you visit the Lookout twice – once during the day & once at night.
+The good news is that your tickets allow you any no of entries within a day.
 For more details, check their website.

 Granville Island is located across the false creek from downtown.
-Like Yaletown this is also an industrial town turned tourist hot spot of Vancouver.
+Like Yaletown this is also an industrial town turned tourist hot spot.
 Old warehouses now serve as artist studios, some of which you can enter and see.
 There is graffiti or street art as you like to see it.
 The biggest draw of Granville island is its Public Market.